 This course allows each student to design, build, implement or research an actual technology project related to his or her degree program.
 Under the supervision of a faculty advisor, each student selects an appropriate project (often from a list of project requests submitted to the School of Technology), sets a completion schedule, reports on project progress, and finally writes an extensive final report on the results of the project.
 Students defends their work and report in an oral presentation before a faculty panel.
-Prerequisites: ITEC3000, senior status.
+Prerequisites: ITEC3000 senior status Ouarter Credit Hours 4.5 accreditations & affiliations